 SAN DIEGO – The 25-year-old flight instructor being hailed as a hero for safely landing a plane on Interstate 8 in El Cajon Friday morning is a former San Diego State baseball player, a university spokesperson confirmed.

-That instructor is Ryan Muno, Assistant Media Relations Director Martin Foley told FOX 5.
-Muno was a first baseman and graduated in 2015.
+That instructor is Ryan Muno, SDSU Athletics Assistant Media Relations Director Martin Foley told FOX 5.
+Muno was a first baseman who graduated in 2015.

 "That guy in the Black is @Big_Munes.
 Thankful everybody is safe #aztecforlife," SDSU Baseball tweeted.